AnotherSeawhite/dungeonscombat/README.md

 Coming soon!

 ## How to play
-After applying the RP and BP into your world, it'll automatically activate. typing `/function dc.off` will disable the addon, and `/function dc.on` will enable it back.
+After applying the RP and BP into your world, it'll automatically activate.
+Typing `/function dc.off` will disable the addon, and `/function dc.on` will enable it back.

 ## Note
 This addon focuses on compatibility with other addons and highly-moddable features, so that you can implement it and add contents for your creations. **It's not a 100% complete imitation of Minecraft Dungeons' mechanics.** Many features from the game are absent in this addon, such as weapons, enemies, combat roll and etc.